-

 Sedro Woolley, WA–North Cascades National Park Service Complex will open a 60-day public comment period June 12 to gather input that will inform a new frontcountry planning process for Ross Lake National Recreation Area and adjacent areas along State Route 20.
 Submit your thoughts online or by mail by August 11, 2025.
 Public input will play a vital role in helping identify meaningful solutions to protect park resources, improve access, and ensure a positive experience for all.
 The National Park Service

-Thursday, June 12, 2025Inaugural graduating d?x?x?ay?bus SVC Dental Therapy Program class celebrates milestone
+Thursday, June 12, 2025Inaugural graduating SVC Dental Therapy Program class for Native American students celebrates milestone

 WHO: Skagit Valley College (SVC), Swinomish Indian Tribal Community leaders, and students WHAT: SVC and the Swinomish Indian Tribal Community celebrate the graduation of six students from the dəxʷx̌ayəbus SVC Dental Therapy Program.
 Analogous to a physician assistant, dental therapists are mid-level providers who work under the supervision of a dentist and provide routine dental care, similar to how a physician assistant works with medical doctors.
 This inaugural cohort, which is comprised entirely of